-Corruption & Triton: KCB has zero tolerance to corruption, has 110 ethics champions trained to combat corruption.
-Also in 2007 KCB exited from transparency international (TI) bribery index, it prohibit political contributions (direct or indirect) from bank funds, and is founder member of Ethical Business Group Kenya?.
-Report states that 2 staff were dismissed and 9 terminated.
+Corruption & Triton: KCB has zero tolerance to corruption, and has 110 ethics champions trained to combat corruption.
+Also in 2007, KCB exited from Transparency International (TI) bribery index, it prohibits political contributions (direct or indirect) from bank funds, and is a founder member of Ethical Business Group Kenya.
+The Report states that 2 staff were dismissed and 9 terminated.

 - Base salary is equal regardless of gender: for subordinates (male is Kshs.
 36,057, female is Kshs.
 33,984) clerical (m 58,434 f 63,600), section heads (m 85,770, f 87,684) managers (m 192,090, f 161,138)

 - Staff include managers (630 males to 287 females), most of whom are aged 30 – 50 years (492 m, 212 f)

 - All loan projects are required to obtain environmental (NEMA) certification.